Toitū Envirocare Logo

 Toitū's Impact Report highlights the measurable change our clients have achieved with the support of our expert team between July 2024 and June 2025.
 From reducing emissions to improving sustainability performance and driving positive environmental outcomes, it demonstrates the tangible contribution of our work across New Zealand and beyond.

-Here’s a snapshot of our collective impact this year:
+Here's a summary of the impact we've supported this year:

-- 60.2 million tonnes CO₂e certified or verified during FY25
+• 60.2 million tonnes CO₂e certified or verified

 Our emissions reporting